MOHAN-SINGH-0/cybersecurity-Task-7/README.md

 Threat Type	                                                      Description

-Data Theft	                        Malicious extensions can steal sensitive data like login credentials, emails, payment info, etc.
+Data Theft:-	                        Malicious extensions can steal sensitive data like login credentials, emails, payment info, etc.
-Session Hijacking	                They can hijack logged-in sessions (like Gmail, Facebook) by stealing cookies or tokens.
+Session Hijacking:-	                They can hijack logged-in sessions (like Gmail, Facebook) by stealing cookies or tokens.
-Keylogging	                      Some extensions log keystrokes to capture passwords, messages, or card numbers.
+Keylogging:-	                      Some extensions log keystrokes to capture passwords, messages, or card numbers.
-Click Hijacking                  	They can replace links on webpages to redirect you to phishing or scam websites.
+Click Hijacking:-                  	They can replace links on webpages to redirect you to phishing or scam websites.
-Cryptojacking	                    They secretly use your CPU to mine cryptocurrency, slowing your computer.
+Cryptojacking:-	                    They secretly use your CPU to mine cryptocurrency, slowing your computer.
-Ad Injection	                    Injects unwanted ads or affiliate links into webpages, earning money for the attacker.
+Ad Injection:-	                    Injects unwanted ads or affiliate links into webpages, earning money for the attacker.
-Permission Abuse	                 Extensions ask for broad permissions like "read and change all your data on websites" — then misuse it silently.
+Permission Abuse:-	                 Extensions ask for broad permissions like "read and change all your data on websites" — then misuse it silently.

 ## Real-World Examples